cosmin-seviciu/zPath.js/README.md

   - `all` : will draw all the paths at once
   - `terminus` : draws 2 paths at once, one is from the begining and the other one strats reversed from the end
   - `terminusDelayed` : the same as `terminus` but it wont wait until the previous path has finished animating, instead it will start after the `delay` time has passed
-  - `1by1`,`2by2` . . . `10by10` : lets say you will use `4by4` this will draw 4 paths at the same time
+  - `1by1`,`2by2` . . . `10by10` : let's say you will use `4by4` this will draw 4 paths at the same time
-  - `2by2Delayed`,`3by3Delayed` ... : this will draw the specific number of paths at the same time, but again it wont wait fot the other paths to finish, instead it will start after the `delay` has passed
+  - `2by2Delayed`,`3by3Delayed` ... : this will draw the specific number of paths at the same time, but again it won't wait fot the other paths to finish, instead it will start after the `delay` has passed

 - `speed`: (default `1000`) the time that it will take for each path to draw